School Zone Accidents – Causes and Statistics

 These traffic signals serve as a warning to drivers to be extra vigilant of others in school zones.
 Other things you can do to help prevent accidents include:

-Slowing down- Reducing your speed can give you and others more time to react in the event an obstacle or person comes into the road.
+Reducing your speed can give you and others more time to react in the event an obstacle or person comes into the road.
 Always obey speed limit signs during school hours and when children are present.
 This alone can save a life.

-Eliminating distractions- Being able to focus and keep your eyes on the road can also help reduce the chances of being involved in a crash.
+Being able to focus and keep your eyes on the road can also help reduce the chances of being involved in a crash.
 Put your phone away and avoid any distractions that may take your eyes off of the task of driving.
 Instead, use Bluetooth devices or simply wait until you are far away from the school zone before making any phone calls.

-Look twice in both directions– Whether you are walking or driving, always take a moment to glance twice in each direction before entering traffic at an intersection.
+Whether you are walking or driving, always take a moment to glance twice in each direction before entering traffic at an intersection.
 Be alert for small children walking or who may be riding their bikes.

 Other Types of School Accidents We Represent

-You deserve a law firm that knows the ins and outs of Arkansas and Tennesse school traffic laws.
+You deserve a law firm that knows the ins and outs of Arkansas and Tennessee school traffic laws.
 The attorneys at Rainwater, Holt & Sexton are experienced, trustworthy, and ready to find justice for any of the following school accident types:

 - Distracted Drivers